dontKnew/cheatsheet/javascript/next-js.md

 ## Next JS Toutrial

+#### My Learning Purpose For Create Multiple Dynamic Pages for SEO
+  - sitemap
+  - dynamic url.

 #### Intro
 - Next.js is a framework for building web applications.
 - With Next.js, you can build user interfaces using React components.
 Then, Next.js provides additional structure, features, and optimizations for your application.
 - Next.js can help you build interactive, dynamic, and fast web applications.
+- all components are __server side rendering__ by default, and you check console.log('hello in terminal, not in browser console log')

 ### Installation
 - npx create-next-app@latest
 - if you will ask elint ? used "yes" : its help to indentify the errors :)
+- Learn Carefully __Project Strucutre__ from here <a href="https://nextjs.org/docs/getting-started/
+project-structure"> click here </a>

 ## 1. Pass Props(Variable) to another componet
 ```jsx